box/box-typescript-sdk-gen/docs/groups.md

 ### Arguments

 - groupId `string`
   - The ID of the group.
-  - Used as `group_id` in path `path` of the API call
+Example: "57645"
 - requestBody `UpdateGroupByIdRequestBodyArg`
-  - Used as requestBody for the API call
+  - Request body of updateGroupById method
 - queryParams `UpdateGroupByIdQueryParamsArg`
-  - Used as queryParams for the API call
+  - Query parameters of updateGroupById method
 - headers `UpdateGroupByIdHeadersArg`
-  - Used as headers for the API call
+  - Headers of updateGroupById method

 ### Returns